-Allergies occur when your immune system reacts abnormally to a normal substance, such as a pollen or a food.
+Allergies occur when your immune system reacts abnormally to a common substance, such as a pollen or a food.
 Different people have different allergies, but 2 out of 10 Americans suffer from some type of allergy.
 Left untreated, allergies can not only make you miserable, but also they can lead to other problems.
 To receive allergy treatment, a patient must be two years of age or older.

 - About 8 out of 10 people’s allergic rhinitis (nasal itching, stuffiness, or congestion) goes undiagnosed and untreated